 Some organizations have protocols for communicating about an employee’s departure, but often, individual managers are left to figure out what to say on their own.

-If you’re among the latter, there are a few points you’ll want to consider in formulating your response.
+If you’re among the latter, there are a few points you’ll want to consider in formulating your response before the employee leaves.
 First and foremost, is the departure voluntary or a termination?

 If it’s voluntary, you may want to: